 Best resources for Spanish listening at each level

-- A1–A2: Dreaming Spanish (YouTube) — graded comprehensible input video at beginner through advanced levels, with clear speech and visual context.
+- Dreaming Spanish (YouTube): Graded comprehensible input video from beginner through advanced levels, with clear speech and visual context.
+Widely considered the best free resource for beginning Spanish listening practice.

-- A2–B1: Spanish-language animated films (Coco, Toy Story, Encanto) with Spanish subtitles.
-Familiar stories and clear voice acting make these ideal.
+- Spanish-language animated films: Coco, Toy Story, Encanto with Spanish subtitles.
+Familiar stories and clear voice acting make these ideal at the A2–B1 threshold.

-- B1–B2: Radio Ambulante (NPR Latino narrative journalism podcast) — compelling stories, natural but clear speech.
-Widely regarded as the best podcast for B1–B2 Spanish listening development.
+- Radio Ambulante (podcast): NPR Latino narrative journalism — compelling stories with natural but clear speech.
+Each episode comes with a full transcript.
+Widely regarded as the best podcast for B1–B2 listening development.

 Frequently asked questions